From the Cook

 Tips & Tricks (5)

-- Make a Proper Roux 🧈Cook your flour and butter together for 2-3 minutes before adding broth to eliminate raw flour taste and create a silky, lump-free sauce that coats the turkey perfectly.
+- Build a Proper Roux Base 🧈Toast your flour in melted butter for 1-2 minutes before adding broth to eliminate the raw flour taste and create a silky, lump-free filling sauce.

 Recipe Facts